-- Teach pupils, ranging from complete beginners to those of the highest level, the technique and musicianship required to play an appropriate musical instrument/voice, offering encouragement, support and guidance as necessary, including embedding aspects of theory and musicianship appropriate to the level of the pupil. - Promote healthy ways of singing and playing instruments (being mindful of recent pedagogy) through effective and inspiring demonstration. - Organise timetables of lesson schedules, adhering to the School policy of lesson rotation/fixed lessons and submitting to the Music Department Coordinator in a timely manner.
-There is an expectation that you will provide 30 lessons for each pupil you teach over the course of any one academic year. - Carry out the administrative procedures of the Department as agreed by the Head of Instrumental Music and the school.
-This includes keeping accurate records of attendance as directed and ensuring the Attendance policy is followed. - Prepare appropriate pupils for Associated Board (or similar) Music Exams, and for the practical component of GCSE and A level examinations as requested by the full-time staff member running the qualifications. - Where appropriate, and following consultation with the Head of Instrumental Music, to organise, promote, rehearse and direct appropriate ensembles as extracurricular activities, including supporting the School's strategic aim of developing whole school singing. - Prepare pupils for concerts, festivals and competitions when these are offered, and encourage pupils to take the available opportunities to develop all aspects of their musicianship such as Theory and Aural classes.
+- · Teach pupils, ranging from complete beginners to those of the highest level, the technique and musicianship required to play an appropriate musical instrument/voice, offering encouragement, support and guidance as necessary, including embedding aspects of theory and musicianship appropriate to the level of the pupil. - · Promote healthy ways of singing and playing instruments (being mindful of recent pedagogy) through effective and inspiring demonstration. - · Organise timetables of lesson schedules, adhering to the school policy of lesson rotation/fixed lessons and submitting to the music department co-ordinator in a timely manner.
+There is an expectation that you will provide 30 lessons for each pupil you teach over the course of any one academic year. - · Carry out the administrative procedures of the department as agreed by the Head of Instrumental Music and the school.
+This includes keeping accurate records of attendance as directed and ensuring the attendance policy is followed. - · Prepare appropriate pupils for Associated Board (or similar) Music Exams, and for the practical component of GCSE and A level examinations as requested by the full-time staff member running the qualifications, as well as offer training for those considering Choral Scholarships to leading universities.